rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 You've come a long way and we've covered A LOT of new concepts!

 In the next article in this series, we are going to write some code!
 We will build the structure of our app using NativeScript layouts, native UI elements, and mock in some data.
+We will also look at debugging our app with the built-in debugging capabilities of Visual Studio.
 After that we are going to dive into creating a simple ASP.NET Web API backend and look at how we can style our app with CSS and native animations!

 [**Read Part 2 --&gt;**](#)